BAJAJ FINSERV DIRECT LIMITED

 • Comparison with Other Types of Orders

-Unlike market orders (Which you can execute at the best available price) and limit orders (which specify a price at which to buy or sell), an IOC order will execute immediately or cancel.
+Unlike market orders (which you can execute at the current available price) and limit orders (which specify a price at which to buy or sell), an IOC order will execute immediately or cancel.

 Advantages of Using IOC Orders in Share Market